This article is specific to Ameren electric customers

 Step 3: Charges from Ameren without a Sunscription vs. with a Sunscription

 What are your net savings on your electric costs?

 To determine your net savings, you'll need to take into account your payment to Sunscription.
 What you're actually paying for is the value of the Solar Credits you received on your Ameren bill.
 Your payments to Sunscription are 17% - 20% lower than your bill credit, and that's how you are able to save money!

 Step 4: What you pay US Solar is a 17-20% discount to the Solar Credits on your Ameren bill

 Referring back to the case of Eva Exampleton's Community Solar Sunscription: her share of the Solar Garden produced 1005 kWh of electricity (Off-Site Gen kWh) which reduced the total amount of electricity Eva was being billed for to 508 kWh of electricity (Supply Net Billable kWh).

 Now, Eva pays US Solar for the 1005 kWh of electricity her Solar Garden produced, but at a 17% - 20% discount.

 Eva has a net savings of $10.32 on her electric costs.

 ($36.68 in savings on Ameren bill - $26.36 payment to US Solar = $10.32 saved)

-Now you know how your Sunscription bill credits and payments work; you can sit back and enjoy your Sunscription, knowing you're supporting clean local energy and saving some money along the way!
+Now you know how your Sunscription Solar Credits and payments work; you can sit back and enjoy Sunscription, knowing you're supporting clean local energy and saving some money along the way!